stavrosdidakis/NodeJS-MongoDB-P5/README.md

 Following that, the function **getRandomInt()** generates a random number everytime that it is called, within a specified ranged (minimum to maximum).
 This is used later to generate values for the randomX, randomY, and randomRadius variables.

-The last function used here, repeats itself every second, and this is because it is included within **setInterval**, which creates a loop according to a timing value (in ms) that is set at the end of the closing parenthesis of the function (in this case 1000).
+The last function used here is the **setInterval(function(){ ... }, 1000);** which creates a loop according to a timing value (in ms) that is set at the end of the closing parenthesis - in this case 1000.
 Thus, every second we generate new random values for the variables randomX, randomY, and randomRadius (when calling the getRandomInt function and assigning the returned value to each separate variable), and also we create a new variable that contains current time and date.

 While the loop of this function is every second, the data are sent to the database just once for every minute.
 When the current second of the system equals to "0", the **mongoLog** variable will create a JSON object that contains our four values, and pass them on to the **MongoClient** object.
 Here, make sure that the **db.collection** has the name of the Collection that you set in your mlab database.
 If everything is set properly, then the code will return the message "Data added", and then repeat the same process after one minute.

 ```JavaScript
 //Import MongoDB